 There are various American restaurant franchises in the Philippines including Dairy Queen, KFC, McDonald’s, Pizza Hut, Subway and Wendy’s.
 I’m sure there are more, but I don’t feel like digging into the recesses of my brain to remember them all.
 I don’t think Pizza Hut qualifies as fast food, at least not where I ate.
 The last time I was at one, it took over an hour to get served.
 One I’ve noticed missing is Jack in the Box.

 Some of the fast food restaurants don’t exist in downtown Olongapo or even at the Subic Bay Freeport Zone.
 Some I’ve seen at one of the SM City malls and some I’ve seen at the “rest areas” on the Northern Luzon Expressway.

 Many non-franchised restaurants exist in the Philippines, including a few at the food courts in the various malls.
 Speaking of malls, The Harbor Point Mall at the Subic Bay Freeport Zone sports a few fast food places as well as a TGI Fridays and a Starbucks.

 I rarely eat out in downtown Olongapo or at the freeport zone.
 When I do, it’s usually for good pizza.
 I’m partial to two places that serve pizza out of the many places available.
 I like the pizza and the Tex-Mex Nachos at the Xtremely Xpresso Cafe on Dewey Avenue, Subic Bay Freeport Zone.
+This is where me and my wife celebrated our 25th wedding anniversary in 2010.
 If I just want pizza, I like the S&R New York Style Pizza at the Pure Gold building near the intersection that heads to Cubi Point in one direction and Manila in another.